kirstenbrindle/de-totes-project/README.md

 }
 ```

-The contents of this JSON file is created through the command line aws secret manager and accessed in Lambda handlers to access the totesys database.
+The contents of this JSON file is created through the command line AWS Secrets Manager and accessed in Lambda handlers to access the totesys database.

 You will then need to repeat this process to store the credentials for the data warehouse in a separate secret.

 ## Deployment
-All required AWS infrastructure is deployed via Terraform (except for the aforementioned tf state bucket and SNS topic).
+All required AWS infrastructure is deployed via Terraform (except for the aforementioned tf state bucket, SNS topic and secrets).

 The deployment is automated via a CI/CD pipeline carried out with GitHub Actions.